S. H. Kress and Co. Building (Los Angeles, California): History

 Built in 1935, Hollywood's S. H. Kress and Co.
 Building was designed by Edward F. Sibbert, one of fifty or so S. H. Kress & Co. buildings he designed across the United States.

 In 1947, Frederick's of Hollywood moved into the building, the location serving as the company's flagship store.
-In 1986, the company opened the Celebrity Lingerie Hall of Fame here, showcasing intimate apparel from films such Some Like It Hot, Show Boat, and There's No Business Like Show Business, as well as person items from Mae West, Cher, Madonna, Halle Berry, and others.
-The building and its contents were looting targets during the 1992 Los Angeles riots, and Frederick's vacated the building in 2005.
+In 1986, the company opened the Celebrity Lingerie Hall of Fame here, showcasing intimate apparel from films such as: Some Like It Hot, Show Boat, and There's No Business Like Show Business, as well as personal items from Mae West, Cher, Madonna, Halle Berry, and others.
+The building and its contents were targets of looting during the 1992 Los Angeles riots, and Frederick's vacated the building in 2005.

-In 1984, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with this building listed as a contributing property in the district.
+In 1985, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with this building listed as a contributing property in the district.